 SAIL NUMBERS - Effective monitoring and continual improvement of PHRF-LE handicaps requires extensive analysis of race result data.
 This can be more easily performed when all racing boats carry unique sail numbers.
 It is preferred that unique sail numbers are used in the PHRF-LE database.
 Sail numbers can be obtained from US Sailing Association or DRYA in the US or from CYA in Canada.
 Reference: http://offshore.ussailing.org/Sail_Numbers.htm

-AUXILIARY POWER - Any boat which is unable to motor either to the starting line or from the finish line of a race shall be subject to protest either by the race committee or another boat.
+AUXILIARY PROPULSION- Any boat which is unable to motor either to the starting line or from the finish line of a race shall be subject to protest either by the race committee or another boat.
 On outboard rated boats, outboards must be carried on board and must be capable of being reinstalled in their normal motoring position while underway.
 The protested boat is subject to inspection by a Lake Erie PHRF measurer at the request of the protest committee.
 If the boat is found not to be in its rated racing trim with respect to motor, fuel, propeller, strut, and shaft it will be subject to time allowance penalty or disqualification from the race or series.
 Notification by the boat to the race committee is recommended and may avoid a protest and either a time allowance penalty or disqualification.

 ARTICLE SIXTEEN - ONE DESIGN RIG CLASSES